 - After Workout – It is an excellent product that helps in muscle recovery and in building up lean muscle mass too.

 - To lose weight – 1.8 to 2 g per kg body weight of protein per day can increase lean muscle mass and also help in weight reduction.

 - For Vegetarians – Protein water is useful For Vegetarians or vegans, pregnant or nursing mothers as it comes in plant-based and dairy-based drinks.
 It is advised to ask your healthcare provider before taking it.

 - The Protein water comes as a pre-packaged drink, so no need to mix and adjust the quantity.

 - The flavors and water-like consistency make it easy to drink.

-- Protein water is digested easily as compared to the protein shake.
+- Protein water is digested easily as compared to protein shakes.

-- It doesn’t feel heavy on the stomach but keeps you feeling full for long.
+- It doesn’t feel heavy on the stomach but keeps you feeling full for a long.

 - Unlike other protein options, it is free of fat and cholesterol and low in sugar too.

 - Protein water is best for those who are on a liquid diet to lose weight.
 It helps in the process and provides necessary nutrients as well.